wix/Detox/docs/Guide.ProGuardConfiguration.md

      }
 ```

-1. `release` is typically the default proguard-enabled build-type
+1. `release` build type is usually expected to have ProGuard enabled
 1. Typical pro-guard definitions.
 Check out Android docs to get to know more.
 1. Detox-specific additions to pro-guard